 The Exe & Teign Estuaries - A view from our expert author

-This area may not hit the touristic headlines very often but it has some of South Devon’s loveliest views and best birdwatching.
-Flatter than much of the county, it is friendly to walkers and cyclists, and its lack of main roads and of large, publicised ‘attractions’ makes it well and truly Slow.
+This area may not often hit the touristic headlines but it has some of South Devon’s loveliest views and best birdwatching.
+Flatter than much of the county, it is friendly to walkers and cyclists, and its lack of main roads and large ‘attractions’ makes it well and truly Slow.
 Into a smallish space it packs rivers, thatched cottages, small ancient churches, beaches, cliffs and coastal views; while local museums and heritage centres offer glimpses of a fascinating rural past.
 The Exe and Teign estuaries host an exceptional variety of birdlife, and the rail journey southward from Exeter includes one of Britain’s most scenic stretches.